1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: These define the heat zones of the Earth.

-22. The latitude that passes through India is:
+22. The latitude that passes through India is_____________.

 A) Equator